Polymer/old-docs-site/polymer.md

 attributeChangedCallback | attributeChanged | an attribute was added, removed, or updated {: .table }

+{%comment%}- | ready | The `<polymer-element>` has been prepared.
+It's Shadow DOM has been created, property observers setup, and event listeners attached.{%endcomment%}

 ### The WebComponentsReady event {#WebComponentsReady}

 The polyfills parse element definitions and handle their upgrade _asynchronously_.